There is a lingering question surrounding CBD oil as to whether CBD tolerance builds up over time.

 There are only limited studies into the tolerance of CBD, but the general consensus is that there is little to no risk of developing a tolerance.

-This is because CBD does not technically bind to any one cannabinoid receptor, eliminating the problem of tolerance.
+This is because CBD does not technically bind to any single one cannabinoid receptor, eliminating the problem of tolerance.

 CBD promotes increased receptor activity, unlike THC, which reduces cannabinoid receptors over time.